gotify/website/docs/index.md

 An application is a device or application that only can send messages.

+A user owns its own collection of clients and applications, and clients only gets messages from the applications owned by the same user.

 A message has the following attributes: content, title, creation date, application id and priority.

 ![](../img/intro.png)